 The 3 Pillars for Building Relationships with High Net-Worth Investors

-Jason Treu is an executive coach who specializes in teaching his clients how to strengthen their relationship building skills.
+Jason Treu is an expert in this field.
+He is an executive coach who specializes in teaching his clients how to strengthen their relationship building skills.
 Through his coaching, his clients have built relationships with industry titans such as Tim Cook, Bill Gates and Richard Branson.
-In our recent conversation, Jason provide his expert opinion on where to find high net-worth individuals and outlined his three pillars for building relationships with them.
+In our conversation on my podcast, Jason provide his expert opinion on where to find high net-worth individuals and outlined his three pillars for building relationships with them.

 Building relationships, like building a business, is all about strategy.
 You need to have a plan, which starts with knowing where to go to maximize your chances of meeting the high net-worth individuals or entrepreneurs who can help you along your real estate journey.
 Jason said, “I’ve found through a lot of research [that] some of the best people to meet are in charities and non-profit groups.”

-Not only are these places where the attendees will have money, but they will also likely be altruistic.
+Not only are these places where the people in attendance will have money, but they will also likely be altruistic.
 If it is a nonprofit or a charity, the whole premise is built around giving.
 “When you’re around people that have the mindset of giving and you build a relationship,” Jason said, “they’re much more open to helping you.”

-Jason recommends Googling terms like “young professional,” “charity,” and “non-profit,” building a list of organizations and places in your local market and attending the ones that fit your interests the most.
+Jason recommends Googling terms like “young professional,” “charity,” and “non-profit,” building a list of organizations and places in your local market and attending the ones that aligns with your interests the most.
 Go one or two times and determine if you like the people, the cause and spending time there.
-If the answer is yes, get more involved.
-If the answer is no, find somewhere else.
+If you do, get more involved.
+If the answer is no, find another one and repeat the process.

 I can back up Jason’s advice with my personal experience.
 I’ve found that volunteering at local non-profits and charities is an effective, long-term approach to building relationships with high net-worth individuals.
 And I’ve raised millions of dollars through these relationships.
 You can read more about my specific strategy here.